PATRIC3/p3_docs/docroot/user_guides/services/model_reconstruction_service.md

 * **fba.0.essentials** - List of genes in the model characterized as essential by the FBA simulation in the specified media.

 ### Action buttons
 After selecting one of the output files by clicking it, a set of options becomes available in the vertical green Action Bar on the right side of the table, listed below.
-For the Metabolic Reconstruction Service, the only options in the Action Bar are the following:
+For the Model Reconstruction Service, the only options in the Action Bar are the following:

 * **Hide/Show:** Toggles (hides) the right-hand side Details Pane.
-* **Guide:** Link to the corresponding User Guide
+* **Guide:** Link to the corresponding User Guide.
 * **Download:**  Downloads the selected item.

 More details are available in the [Action Buttons](../action_buttons.html) user guide.